 In the end, the hike took us about 5 hours, including a couple of quick rest stops and a picnic along the shore (I am SO GLAD we brought sandwiches with us).
 The last two kilometres were a painful uphill battle and we were so thirsty and my feet were craving an even surface to walk on and Evan was in so much pain I thought I was going to have to carry him, but we made it.
 We passed the day-use beach area first (our campsite was an additional 2km from there) and we nearly collapsed in front of this pop machine.

 It was a beacon of hope.
-I’ve never been so happy to see anything in my life (and I was even happier to discover there was money in Evan’s backpack, because what a tease that would have been if we couldn’t afford to get anything).
+I’ve never been so happy to see anything in my life (and I was even happier to discover there was money in Evan’s backpack, because what a tease that would have been if we couldn’t afford to get anything — but we found $8!
+We could get anything we wanted!).
 If you’ve read Wild by Cheryl Strayed (or watched the movie) you may remember her going on about how obsessed she became with lemon Snapple and how she had to get it every time she stopped at a campground after hiking all day.
 I totally get it.
 We bought a lemonade and a Brisk lemon iced tea and two bottles of water and we drank everything within 5 minutes.
 Best drinks I have ever had.

 If you had asked me immediately after the crazy hike if I would ever do something like that again, my answer would have been hell no. I asked Evan and he said he never wanted to see the blue sign with the man hiking ever again.

 However, later that evening we started reflecting on the experience and I realized that I actually kind of enjoyed myself.
 It was long and grueling, but we felt super accomplished afterwards.
 So maybe we would…

 That’s a record!